-

 Will I get points on my driving record if ticketed for a traffic violation?

 If cited and convicted of breaking a traffic law, the DMV will assign points to your driving record.
-Depending on the violation, you may receive between one and six points.
+Depending on the violation, you may receive between 1 and 6 points.
 The more severe the violation, the higher the point total.
-Keep in mind that every three years, drivers with accumulated points can take a driver improvement program to reduce points.
+Keep in mind that drivers with accumulated points can take a driver improvement program to reduce points.

 How many points am I allowed before the state suspends my New Hampshire driver's license?